GatherSpot/MobileApp/README.md

 - languages selection,
 - - post event description in multiple languages
 - - display the event information in the prefered user language

+- verify that a user is part of a given university